hadichloun/phase-3-ruby-project-guidelines/README1.md

 * MVP Deliverables
 user can browse/select by workout type user can make an account
-user can  create their own workout user can update their info user can look at their account/portfolio
+user can  create their own workout or choose from the list provided user can update their info user can look at their account/portfolio

 * Stretch Deliverables
 connect to front-end
-user can leave a review
-have the most reviewd workout
-user can delete account
+user can leave a review on the workkout show the most reviewd workout user can delete account